-(1) When applying for leave to appeal, the appeal and application for leave to appeal shall be delivered to the Supreme Administrative Court.
-The application for leave to appeal shall state the reasons for which the appellant considers that there are grounds for granting leave to appeal as referred to in section 196(4).
+When applying for leave to appeal, the appeal and application for leave to appeal shall be delivered to the Supreme Administrative Court.
+The application for leave to appeal shall state the reasons for which the appellant considers that there are grounds for granting leave to appeal as referred to in section 196, subsection 4.

-(2) An appeal and application for leave to appeal may be delivered to a Finnish mission if the appellant no longer resides in Finland.
+An appeal and application for leave to appeal may be delivered to a Finnish mission if the appellant no longer resides in Finland.
 A detained person may deliver his or her appeal and application for leave to appeal to the person in charge of the detention facilities.
 The recipient of the appeal and application for leave to appeal shall deliver them to the Supreme Administrative Court without delay.

-Lapsing of matters concerning international protection at administrative courts

-An administrative court or the Supreme Administrative Court may decide that an appeal concerning international protection lapses if the appellant has left Finland on his or her own initiative without any measures being taken by authorities, or he or she is considered, in all likelihood, to have left Finland in the manner referred to in section 95c(1).
+Lapsing of matters concerning international protection at administrative courts concerning international protection lapses if the appellant has left Finland on his or her own initiative without any measures being taken by authorities, or he or she is considered, in all likelihood, to have left Finland in the manner referred to in section 95c, subsection 1.